sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ### Confirm MQ IP Port
 Finally, you will check which port the MQ Listener is listening on, thus:

-1. At the top right, click `Add Widget` again, then select your Queue Manager `mq` and select the `Listeners` widget.
+1. Within the MQ Console, add a new `Listeners` widget.
   -  In your new Listeners widget, click on the cogwheel to configure the widget, and select `System objects` -> `Show`.
 	![](./images/cipdemo/ace-authinfo-cogwheel.jpg)
   - You should see the system-provided Listener called `SYSTEM.LISTENER.TCP.1`.
 Make a mental note of the port for this listener (almost certainly it will be the MQ default of **1414**).